techwithlik/COMP2042_CW_hfylt4/README.md

 Tutorial button, back button, and tutorial screen, Points system where points are rewarded for bricks destroyed and penalised for losing a ball, See live points scored,
-See and set high scores,
+High score screen and ability to set high scores, Stopwatch function,
-Stopwatch function,
+Additional playable levels,
-Additional levels,
+Inserted background images and gifs,
-Inserted background images and changed colors of elements to improve user interface
+Changed colors of elements to improve user interface